Salimbek21/Salimbek/README.md

 ### Hi there, I'm Salimbek Karimbayev 👋

-- 🔭 I’m currently working at "Avtech" as a Software Engineer

 <!-- - 🥅 2021 Goals: Contribute more code && Study MS in Computer Science -->

 [website]: